 In the extent of the shooting continuously trick, it’s better to have too many shots.
 Keep shooting.
 You can pick the perfect shot of them when they jump.
 Or maybe select the best one of a bee approaching a flower.
 Or even of an ant carrying a bit of food.

 Also, regardless of what you do.
-A lot of shots are for the trashcan.
-As with any style of photography.
-So make sure to keep trying and shooting as much as possible.
+A lot of shots are for the trashcan, as with any style of photography.
+So as an important macro photography tip make sure to keep trying and shooting as much as possible.

 Practice on macro photography with insects like a snail